allure-framework/allure-csharp/src/Allure.Xunit.v3/MIGRATION.md

 Make sure `allureConfig.json` is copied to the test application's output directory, or set `ALLURE_CONFIG` to its path.

+You may also rename the file to `allure.config.json`: both names are supported with `allureConfig.json` taking precedence.

 ## Update namespaces

 The current attributes and runtime APIs are in the `Allure` namespace.
 Model